dennishatton/TI-99-4a_SD_Disk_Project/Xmodem/README.txt

 On PC side use ExtraPuTTY or Tera Term to transfer by Telnet.
 On TI side use Xmodem program on this disk.

-Load basic program XFR2.
+(Instead of below, Use VolMgr F5 to send & F6 to receive) Load basic program XFR2.
 It will load XMDXFR2 object code.
 It runs in XB, EA, or MM.
 I'm using XFR2 now as it runs in ATMEGA162 and transfers directly to SD